micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 .
 +-- Micro-XRCE-DDS # used for installing Micro-XRCE-DDS +-- crazyflie_demo
-+-- crazyflie-firmware # used for compiling and flashing Crazyflie 2.1 firmware +-- kobuki-firmware # used for building and flashing Kobuki Turtlebot 2 firmware +-- crazyflie-clients-python
++-- crazyflie-firmware # used for building and flashing Crazyflie 2.1 firmware +-- kobuki-firmware # used for building and flashing Kobuki Turtlebot 2 firmware +-- crazyflie-clients-python
 ```